 - In Java, aid for low-level programming constructs like pointers is not supported.

-- A lot of manual work is required that increases potential errors.
+- A lot of manual work is required which increases potential errors.

 - It is not very suitable for Android API design.